 Licensing#

-Why GPL?#
+Why LGPL?#

 Many of the PeakRDL sub-commands are implemented as separate plugins which are licensed individually.